TobyX-Corp/phantom-react/docs/particle-effects.md

 |Low|	High|	|High|	Particles are produced slowly, and live for a long time.
 (Possible performance cost)|
 |High|	High|	|High|	Lots of particles, produced quickly, that live for along time.
 (High performance cost)|

-To prevent an unbounded number of particles, the ViroParticleEmitter also provides a maxParticles property.
+To prevent an unbounded number of particles, the ParticleEmitter also provides a maxParticles property.

 This number caps the number of live particles per emitter at any point in time.
 It is important to note that the more particles your scene has, the higher the performance cost.
 It is recommended to keep maxParticles low when possible.